lucko/spark-docs/docs/using-the-viewer.md

 Some key things we can see already:

-* `WorldServer.doTick()` - probably "ticking" the world - blocks, redstone etc?
+* `WorldServer.doTick()` - probably "ticking" the world - blocks, redstone, etc.
 * `WorldServer.tickEntities()` - probably "ticking" entities - seems like a safe guess!
 * `CraftScheduler.mainThreadHeartbeat()` - this is CraftBukkit executing plugin scheduler tasks
-* ..and so on - you can usually make a good guess about what's going on!
+* ... and so on - you can usually make a good guess about what's going on!

 Of course, if you don't know what the method name refers to, or if more detail is needed (it usually is): you can expand the nodes more.